OpenJobDescription/openjd-specifications/wiki/How-Jobs-Are-Run.md

 values identical except for the chunked Task parameter.
 It takes values from an integer range expression like "1-3" or 1-3,5,7" depending on whether the chunks are constrained to be contiguous or not.

+When the EXPR extension is used, format strings evaluated on the Worker Host support the full [expression language](2026-02-Expression-Language) including arithmetic, conditionals, function calls, path manipulation, and script embedding functions like `repr_sh()` for safe shell quoting.

 All failures and cancellations in a **Session** are terminal for the **Session**, as the system generally does not know what state a failure or cancellation leaves the **Session** in.
 Think of a Task failure which inadvertently terminates the container that was set up in an **Environment** for the Tasks to run